Edirom/Edirom-Online/README.md

 ## Get in touch

 Even if you are not ready (yet) to contribute to this wonderful project, maybe instead you just have a question or want to get to know the people involved in the project a little better, here are some ideas for you:
-* there is an [Edirom mailinglist] with the option for selfsubscription
+* there is an [Edirom mailinglist] with the option for selfsubscription, we send invitations to the community meetings via this list and we have Edirom related discussions on this list
-* the edirom community is meeting regularly every month at the first wednesday of a month, more information will be promoted via the mailinglist
+* the edirom community is meeting regularly every month at the first wednesday of a month, see the [wiki] for more information and meeting minutes
 * start a discussion at [GitHub Discussions]

 ## Code of Conduct